NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ## Release 2.0.0

 * __GDC Product__: GDC Data Submission Portal
-* __Release Date__:
+* __Release Date__: August 23, 2018

 ### New Features and Changes

 * The submission process has been updated to request submission and release. <!--SUBP-443-->
    * Users can "Request Submission" once data has been reviewed.
 Previously the button that said "Submit" now says "Request Submission".
    * Users can "Request Release" once data has processed by the GDC.
 Previously the button that said "Release" now says "Request Release".

 ### Bugs Fixed Since Last Release